dkamien66/TrustedToLead/AI_Generated_Opportunity_Curator/README.md

-# Llama2 Chatbot App - Coded using CursorAI
+# Gemini Chatbot App - Coded using CursorAI

-This folder contains a simple Llama2 chatbot app with a FastAPI backend and a Streamlit frontend.
+This folder contains a simple Gemini chatbot app with a FastAPI backend and a Streamlit frontend.

 ## Setup